toygurkutlu/navigation.view/README.md

 The space between the title and the item below it.

 * `int gapRight`<br>
-The right indentation space for the text relative to the `NavigationView`.
+The right indentation space for the title relative to the `NavigationView`.

 * `String fontFamily`<br>
  The font family of the title.